Nebraska Scholar-Athlete Honor Roll (Fall 2011; Spring 2014)

 Junior (2013-14) Jeffery started Nebraska's first three games in 2013-14, before assuming the role of NU's top reserve the rest of the season.

 She averaged 3.7 points, 1.9 rebounds and 1.3 assists per game.
 She produced her third double-figure scoring effort of the season with 10 points on 5-of-8 shooting in Nebraska's 76-56 win over No. 24 Michigan State Feb.
-8. It was her ninth career double-figure scoring performance.
+8.

 Jeffery played a huge role in NU's comeback from 14 points down in the second half to beat Minnesota 88-85 in overtime on Jan.
 16. Jeffery scored all 10 of her points in the second half, including a career-high three three-pointers.
 She followed that game with eight points off the bench against Purdue on Jan.
-19. Jeffery capped the regular season with nine points in a career-high 31 minutes at No. 19 Purdue on March 2.
+19. Jeffery capped the regular season with nine points in a season-high 31 minutes at No. 19 Purdue on March 2.